 Line 3i.
 Enter the amount of other income that increases basis.
 Special rules apply to basis adjustments resulting from section 965 inclusions and deductions.
-Report the amount reported on Schedule K-1, box 10, code F, reduced by box 12, code K. The amount reported as section 965(c) deductions on Schedule K-1, box 12, code K, is not treated as a deduction that will separately reduce basis under Part III of this worksheet.
+Report the section 965(a) inclusion reported on Schedule K-1, box 17, code AD, reduced by section 965(c) deductions reported on Schedule K-1, box 17, code AD.
+The amount reported as section 965(c) deductions on Schedule K-1, box 17, code AD, is not treated as a deduction that will separately reduce basis under Part III of this worksheet.
 See Regulations section 1.965-3(f)(2) for more information.

-Line 3i.
+Line 3j.
 Enter the amount by which your cumulative depletion deduction exceeds your proportionate share of basis in the property subject to depletion.
 See information reported in Schedule K-1, box 15, using code C.